Amelcyb/Amelcyb/README.md

 - 🔭 I’m currently working on developing a machine learning clustering algorithm to automate mapping client traffic to host traffic without the need for configuration data!!
-- 🌱 I’m currently learning a foundation course in Cyber Security
+- 🌱 I’m currently learning a foundation course in Cyber Security with CoGrammar <https://skills.cogrammar.com/>
 - 👯 I’m looking to collaborate on Python related issues
 - 🤔 I’m looking for help with case studies on investigating cyber security use cases and how AI can be efficiently used
 - 💬 Ask me about Python, automation, PowerBI dashboard design, SQL scripting